sinhasaurabh079/TweetHub/README.md

 # TweetHub

-TweetHub is a Django-based web application that allows users to create, view, edit, and delete tweets.
+TweetHub is a full-stack web application built with Django, allowing users to create, view, edit, and delete tweets.
 It includes functionalities for user authentication and profile management.
 The application features an admin interface for managing tweets and users.

 ## Deployed